ABOUT US

 History

 OASIS for Young People is a registered Charity.
 It is situated in the heart of Ellesmere Port town.
 It was originally Ellesmere Port Boys Club (The Boyzee) when it was built and opened in November 1965.
 In February 1965 Viscount Leverhulme, in his capacity as Chairman of Cheshire Boys Clubs, laid the foundation stone.
 It was officially opened in November 1965 by Viscount Althorp who was chairman of the National Association of Boys Clubs at that time.
-The building was opened in November 1965 by Viscount Althorp (and accompanied by a 4 year old girl known as Lady Diana Spencer).

 It became the Oasis in 1992.
 The building is owned by the OASIS Management Committee who is responsible for the security and upkeep of the building.
 They provide a venue, facilities and equipment for the use of the groups that attend the Centre, which are mainly young people.